Quiet Mind, Dangerous Body, Compassionate Soul

 --Sijo Bruce Lee

 Jeet Kune Do is the name Bruce Lee gave to his own personal theories and principles on street fighting.
 This method of training will teach you how to function out of all 4 ranges of combat - Kicking, Punching, Trapping, and Grappling.
 My goal is to help you develop the confidence and ability to adapt to any opponent, range, or situation.

 The training you will receive is the essential foundation needed to properly blend all the ranges together and become a fully functional fighter allowing you to defend yourself and your family.
-Sifu Tim Richards has over 17 years experience in JKD and has been certified by world renowned martial arts instructors Paul Vunak, Harinder Singh Sabharwal, and James Hundon to teach Bruce Lee's art and philosophy.
+Sifu Tim Richards has over 18 years experience in JKD and has been certified by world renowned martial arts instructors Paul Vunak, Harinder Singh Sabharwal, and James Hundon to teach Bruce Lee's art and philosophy.

 Tim Richards received certification to instruct Jeet Kune Do from Paul Vunak, founder of Progressive Fighting Systems, in 2004.
 Progressive Fighting Systems (PFS) is an organization dedicated to teaching realistic self defense and promoting the expansion of Jeet Kune Do and the Filipino Martial Arts.